Dewatering Bags and Filter Socks

 Dewatering Products Placement

-Placement of dewatering bags or tubes varies based on application, available space, and specifications on your site.
+Placement of dewatering bags varies based on application, available space, and specifications on your site.
 In general, these materials have been placed in some of the following locations:

-- On the Ground - This is a great option for either the dewatering sludge bag or the dewatering tube.
-Runoff from bags should be directed to the nearest inlet, while runoff from tubes (often larger) can be directed to retention ponds.
+- On the Ground - This is a great option for either the dewatering sludge bag or the dewatering bag.
+Runoff from bags should be directed to the nearest inlet.

-- Along Shores - Dewatering tubes are often placed along shorelines to act as a breakwater structure and protect against erosion.
+- Along Shores - Dewatering products are often placed along shorelines to act as a breakwater structure and protect against erosion.

 - Drop Boxes or Dump Trucks - Smaller dewatering products can be placed in these containers for dewatering, transportation and disposal.